How to Convert NatWest Bank Statement to Excel or CSV

 The most frustrating part of a NatWest export is often not getting the file out.
 It is opening it in Microsoft Excel and discovering that the columns are wrong, the dates are inconsistent, or several exports no longer line up cleanly.

 If you are dealing with the NatWest comma delimited Excel problem, start with NatWest's own workaround: try a tab-delimited download if the comma-delimited version opens badly in Excel.
-That is a practical fix because the issue is often not the transaction data itself, but the way Excel interprets the delimiter on import.
+The issue is often not the transaction data itself, but the way Excel interprets the delimiter on import.

 After that, work through the file in this order:

-- Keep each period intact before merging.
-NatWest's 3-month export window means you may be stitching together multiple files, and column drift is easier to spot while each export is still separate.
+5. Keep each period intact before merging.
+Column drift is easier to spot while each export is still separate.

 This is also the point where many users create avoidable errors by opening, editing, and saving the same CSV several times.
 A better approach is to preserve one untouched raw file, then perform cleanup in a separate working sheet or workbook.
 That way, if a date column, amount field, or description import goes wrong, you can restart from the original export instead of redownloading everything.